Information Course Schedule Fall 2002

 TTh 2-3:30 — 202 South Hall

-Instructor(s): David Messerschmitt, Hal Varian
+Instructor(s): Hal Varian

 Three hours of lecture per week.
 Using economic methods for management decisions.
 Understanding costs and pricing.
 Microeconomics of information and information organizations.
 Financial management.